yoomoney/grafana-dashboard-dsl/README.md

 ## Features

 * Grafana Dashboards as a Code: review and vcs control over dashboards
-* Reuse dashboards, panels, configs, etc
+* Reusable dashboards, panels, configs, etc
-* Uniform metric visualisation
+* Share visualization style across different metrics
 * Easy to keep metrics up-to-date
 * Easy to extend to most features of Grafana
 * Easy to include in CI cycle: dashboard is a JSON-document